Jahriyya: Foundation and principles

 Ma Mingxin's Jahriyya menhuan (order) was the second Naqshbandi order in China after Ma Laichi's Khufiyya.
 Unlike the "silent" Khufiyya Sufis and following al-Kurani's teaching, Jahriyya adherents advocated vocal dhikr, which is reflected in the name of their school (from Arabic jahr, "aloud").
-Ma Mingxin also opposed the emphasis that the Khufiyya members placed of the veneration of the saints, construction of grandiose elaborately decorated mosques and the enrichment of religious leaders at the expense of their adherents.
+Ma Mingxin also did not agree with the emphasis that the Khufiyya members placed of the veneration of the saints, construction of grandiose elaborately decorated mosques and the enrichment of religious leaders at the expense of their adherents.

 "The Saw"(منشار) (Minšār) (明沙了 Mingshale "Shining Sand") was an 18th-century Jahriyya text.